AguaClara/filtration-theory/Fall 2018/Fall 2018 Report.md

 ### Abstract

 Stacked Rapid Sand Filtration is the last stage in an AguaClara treatment plant.
 The filters are used to further reduce the turbidity of water to meet EPA standards of 0.3 NTU or less.
-In this report, the Stacked Rapid Sand (StaRS) Filter Theory team began to research the effects of different sizes of sand grains.
-By experimenting with different variables such as coagulant dosage, this will enhance AguaClara's understanding of the ability of flocs to bind to the surface of the sand grains.
-The StaRS team has spent the semester constructing three new filters and compiling a manual so that future teams can run experiments to investigate pore sizes and further understand how stacked filters work.
+This semester, the Stacked Rapid Sand (StaRS) Filter Theory team constructed 3 StaRS filters with sand of varying sizes.
+These filters will be used in future experiments to analyze how specific parameters, including sand grain size and coagulant dosage, affect filter performance.
+The StaRS team has spent the semester compiling a manual so that future teams can run experiments and reconstruct experimental filters if necessary.

 ### Introduction
 Sand filtration has been used since ancient times.
 In AguaClara water treatment plants, a common type of sand filtration is used - rapid (gravity) sand filtration.
 This filtration method requires the use of a chemical coagulant, polyaluminum chloride (PaCl), to aggregate small particles (flocs) to increase the ease of particle filtration.
 This filter design has proven to reduce turbidity below 0.3 NTU, which meets the EPA standards.
-Experimentation performed on the model sand filter and the sand filters in the water treatment plants built in Honduras have proved the effectiveness of StaRS filters.
+Experimentation performed on the model sand filter in the lab and the sand filters in the water treatment plants built in Honduras have proved the effectiveness of StaRS filters.

 The goal of the StaRS sub-team is to develop a mathematical model describing the filter performance.
 To do so, the relevant filtration parameters must be determined through experimentation.
-These parameters can then be used to optimize filter performance for effluent turbidity and duration.
-The filter parameters that were investigated in previous years are coagulant dosage, influent flow rate, influent turbidity, backwash duration and floc size.
-The main goal of the Fall 2018 team was to investigate variation in sand grain size and create a corresponding mathematical model.
+These parameters can then be used to optimize filter performance for minimum effluent turbidity and maximum failure time.
+The filter parameters that were investigated in previous years include coagulant dosage, influent flow rate, influent turbidity, backwash duration and floc size.
 The Fall 2018 team built 3 new StaRs filters, each of which contains 1 layer of sand.
 The sand grain size within each filter differs.
 Next semester, the team will test the filters and analyze performance.
+The main goal of the future teams will be to investigate the effects of variation in sand grain size and to create a corresponding mathematical model.

-Although the team focused the entire semester on fabrication and did not conduct experiments, the team The team hypothesizes that the filter with the largest sand grains will have the shortest failure time.
+Although the team focused the entire semester on fabrication and did not conduct experiments, the team developed a hypothesis for how sand grain size affects filter performance.
+The team hypothesized that the filter with the largest sand grains will have the shortest failure time.
 Failure time corresponds to the time taken for the filter performance efficiency to decrease drastically.
 The team expects that flocs will be deposited along the sand pores at the same rate in every filter because the rate of the influent stream will be held constant.
 However, the volume of the filter will be held constant, so when sand grain size increases, the amount of sand grain pores in the filter decreases.
 Ultimately, this means that for a filter filled with larger sand grains, there will be fewer sand pores active at one time.
 This is demonstrated in Figure 1.
 This is predicted to cause the active filtration zone to move through the filter faster.

 <img src="https://github.com/AguaClara/stars_filter_theory/blob/master/Fall%202018/Images/sand%20grain%20diagram.jpg" heights=720 width=1260>